wassapaks/phalconphp-rest-jwt-acl/README.md

 ```
 You key will be the route and the value should be an array with the following format ```[httpMethod, controllerMethod, authenticationRequired, aclRoles]```

-4. ACL roles should depend on the roles on your the userroles tables, You can have multiple ACL for a single route.
+4.ACL roles should depend on the roles on your the userroles tables, You can have multiple ACL for a single route.
 If you check on the userroles you can see roles assign to users, and those roles are attached to an api as well, so it will restrict a user on accessing that API.

 Note: For Routes with Paramters, make sure the action you map to has the proper parameters set (in order to read parameters correctly).